How to Mix Pizza Dough

 • To begin, we can combine all of the ingredients in the bowl of the mixer.
 Pour the water and yeast mixture and olive oil on top of the flour that already has salt.

 • Turn the mixer to a speed in the middle range and continue mixing until all ingredients are blended.
-It shouldn’t take more than thirty to sixty seconds at the most.
+It should take no more than thirty to sixty seconds.

-• Reduce the mixing speed of the stand mixer and set the timer for about three minutes.
+• Reduce the stand mixer’s mixing speed and set the timer for about three minutes.
 After that, stop the mixer and examine the dough to see if it has reached the desired consistency.
 Keeping it from sticking to the walls shouldn’t be too difficult.
-Again, you would want it to have the texture of soft putty.
+Again, you want it to have the texture of soft putty.

-• Keep the dough in the bowl of the mixer until it rests.
+• Keep the dough in the mixer bowl until it rests.
 Ensure the lid is on to prevent the dough from drying out.
 After the dough has had time to rest, turn it onto a work surface lightly dusted with flour and knead it by hand.
-If your dough is the proper consistency, there is no need even to flour the working surface.
+If your dough is the proper consistency, there is no need to flour the working surface.

 When using a stand mixer, it is easy to knead the dough for an excessively long time.
 If this occurs, the dough will have a firm texture, and it will not be easy to stretch it into bases for pizzas.